decalage2/ViperMonkey/README.md

 dropped files is reported in the ViperMonkey analysis results and the actual dropped files are saved in the directory MALDOC_artifacts/, where MALDOC is the name of the analyzed maldoc file.

+ViperMonkey also searches Office 97 and Office 2007+ files for embedded PE files.
+These are automatically extracted and reported as dropped files in the MALDOC_artifacts/ directory.

 **Emulating Specific VBA Functions**